alwinruby/JestToo/README.md

 2. A test is just a function whose arguments define the test.

 3. Specifications define what our code should do and are ultimately what we test.

+###Project setup

+    Create an NPM project: npm init.
+    Create id.js and add it to the project’s root.
+    Install Jest: npm install jest --D
+    Update the package.json test script